-c) Reference: 41 year old farmer (mean of the sample).
+d) Reference: 41 year old farmer (mean of the sample).

-d) Binary coded; reference: 0= no university degree.
+e) Binary coded; reference: 0=no university degree.

-e) Reference: no difference between the current price and the farmer's price expectation for the future.
+Reference: no difference between the spot market price in the choice set and the farmer's spot market price expectation for the future.